-The second of two landmark DG recordings remastered and re-released on June 12, Erich Kleiber’s Der Freischütz by Carl Maria von Weber has remastered in 24 bit/192kHz.
+The second of two landmark DG recordings remastered and re-released on June 12, Carlos Kleiber’s Der Freischütz by Carl Maria von Weber has been remastered in 24 bit/192kHz.
 It is presented on Blu-ray Audio in DTS-HD Master Audio 2.0, 5.1 Surround Sound plus 2 CDs produced from the new mastering.

 When, in 1955, Erich Kleiber made a classic recording of Der Freischütz, he was the latest in a long heritage of great German conductors who have stood close to the work.
 Ever since its triumphant first performance in Berlin in 1821, it has had a unique appeal, often being the first opera on which young conductors cut their teeth and remaining a work to which great artists are happy to return in later years.
 At the time of his father’s recording, Carlos Kleiber was just beginning his musical career in Berlin; when, in 1973, he made his first venture into the recording studio, it was with Der Freischütz.
 The scrupulousness in preparation that has marked his entire career delayed this step until he was 43; for Freischütz he went back to the score and restudied the instrumental instructions in Weber’s beautifully lucid manuscript.